-The UK Sepsis Trust (UKST) are committed to protecting and respecting your privacy.
+The UK Sepsis Trust (UKST) is committed to protecting and respecting your privacy.
 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 UKST may change this Policy from time to time so please check this page occasionally to ensure that you are happy with any changes.
 By using our website, you are agreeing to be bound by this Policy.

 We obtain information about you when you use our website, for example, when you contact us about products and education services, to make a donation, and when you register to receive one of our newsletters.

 We collect your personal data in connection with specific activities, such as education workshops, campaign updates, newsletter requests, product purchases, feedback, donations, competition entries, information you provide in public forums on our sites and applications.

 We also gather general information about the use of our websites, such as pages visited and areas that are of most interest to users.
 We use this information to improve our website and make it a better experience for everyone.
 For further information, please see the cookies section below.

-The personal information we collect might include name address email address, telephone numbers date of birth bank account details (for setting up regular direct debit or payment information).
+The personal information we collect might include name, address, email address, telephone numbers, date of birth or bank account details (for setting up regular direct debit or payment information).